New to Expert Pensions?

 We always recommend that our students revisit previous exam papers and take them under exam conditions.
 We believe that this is one of the most effective ways of checking your progress and of identifying any gaps in your knowledge.

-However, past papers also have a number of other great uses – they give us an insight into what the examiner is thinking, an idea of what might come up in the future and highlight the pitfalls to avoid as we prepare for and sit the exam.
+However, past papers also have a number of other great uses.
+They give us an insight into what the examiner is thinking, an idea of what might come up in the future and highlight the pitfalls to avoid as we prepare for and sit the exam.

 For example, a study of past AF1 papers tells us that having to perform both an income tax and a capital gains tax calculation in your exam is almost inevitable.
-Indeed, in the October 2018 sitting, both of these were included in the very first question of the very first case study.
+For example, in the October 2018 sitting, both of these were included in the very first question of the very first case study.

 In October 2018, it was the marriage allowance, the changes to income tax relief on mortgage interest for rental properties and the foundation amount for the new State pension.
 That’s why, during our structured study plan, we have a weekly ‘What’s new’ forum post honing in on recent changes.
 Candidates who had kept themselves up to date would have performed well on these questions.